Jeremie-Beucler/Rythm-of-thoughts/README.md

 This transformation ensures that the first chunk always has a normalized position of 0, the last chunk a position of 1, and intermediate chunks are evenly distributed between them.
 Importantly, this is not a measure of real time or duration — it reflects the ordinal progression of reasoning steps.

-Thus, normalized time provides a positional representation of thought dynamics, allowing us to compare the trajectory of deliberation functions across responses of varying length and verbosity.
+Thus, normalized time provides a positional representation of thought dynamics, allowing us to compare the trajectory of deliberation functions across responses of varying length.

 Since we are interested in trajectory, we exclude the responses with only one chunk identified by the LLM (which were quite rare).